Virtual Private Gateway

 Private Networking

 As a VPG establishes a dedicated networking environment on the Soracom platform, you can connect the VPG to your private network using Soracom Canal, Door, or Direct.
-Once connected, Air devices attached to your VPG will be able to access resources in your private network, without routing traffic over the public Internet or configure firewalls to enable external access. *1
+Once connected, Air and Arc devices attached to your VPG will be able to access resources in your private network, without routing traffic over the public Internet*1 or configuring firewalls to enable external access.

 *1 - Soracom Door utilizes an IPsec VPN connection which may be routed over the Internet.

-You can also enable Gate, which will allow Air devices attached to the same VPG to communicate with each other as if they were on the same LAN, no matter which country they are located in or what network they are connected to.
-When combined with Canal, Direct, or Door, this also allows devices in your private network to remotely access your Air devices.
+You can also enable Soracom Gate, which will allow Air and Arc devices attached to the same VPG to communicate with each other as if they were on the same LAN, no matter which country they are located in or what network they are connected to.
+When combined with Canal, Direct, or Door, this also allows devices in your private network to remotely access your devices.

-Since Air devices can communicate directly with servers in a private networking environment, you can also disable a VPG's Internet Gateway, effectively preventing any traffic from an Air device ever reaching the Internet.
+Since Air and Arc devices can communicate directly with servers in a private networking environment, you can also disable a VPG's Internet Gateway, effectively preventing any traffic from a device ever reaching the Internet.

-For additional information on private networking functionality, refer to the VPG Types section below, or to the Soracom Canal, Door, Direct, and Gate documentation.
+For additional information on private networking functionality, refer to the VPG Type section below, or to the Soracom Canal, Door, Direct, and Gate documentation.

 Traffic Routing Control